Second Opinions as Infrastructure

 skills as harness-visible SKILL.md folders, then passes skill IDs through a

-run instead of inlining the full instructions into every prompt.
+run without inlining the full instructions into every prompt.

 Examples